-When you apply for a small business loan, banks typically use a benchmark to calculate interest rates they quote to small business owners on proposed bank loans.
-Most often, that benchmark is the prime interest rate.
-The prime rate is what banks charge their most creditworthy customers, and it is the base rate on corporate loans posted by at least 75 percent of the nation's 30 largest banks.
-In some cases, depending on the business and the lender, business owners may be offered a rate based on a similar benchmark, the London Interbank Offered Rate (LIBOR).
+When you apply for a small business loan, banks typically use a benchmark to calculate the interest rate they quote on the proposed bank loan.
+That benchmark is usually the prime interest rate.
+The prime interest rate is what banks charge their most creditworthy customers, and it is the base rate on corporate loans posted by a majority of the nation's 25 largest banks.
+In the case of adjustable rate mortgages (ARMs) and other variable rate loans, business owners may be offered a rate based on a similar benchmark, the London Interbank Offered Rate (LIBOR).
 However, LIBOR will be phased out after 2021.

-The prime interest rate is relevant to small businesses because banks generally use it as the starting point from which to calculate the interest rate to charge on bank loans.
+The prime interest rate is relevant to small businesses because banks generally use it as the starting point from which to calculate the interest rate to charge on small business loans.
 The average small business customer can usually count on banks adding a few percentage points to the current prime rate.
-In a tight money period, small businesses may have to pay even higher rates.
+In a recession, small businesses may have to pay even higher rates.
 It is almost unheard of for a small business to be offered a loan at the prime interest rate.
 Most small businesses will be offered an interest rate based on the prime interest rate plus additional percentage points reflecting their own individual risk factors.

-The prime rate has fluctuated significantly over time.
+The prime interest rate has fluctuated significantly over time.
 In February 1972, for instance, the U.S. prime rate stood at 4.5 percent.
 It then began a wave-like rise, generally changing either a quarter-point or a half-point monthly.
 There were periods when it fell back again, but only to a degree.
-By December 1980 the prime rate stood at an astonishing 21.5 percent—an all-time high.
+By December 1980, the prime rate stood at an astonishing 21.5%—an all-time high.
 In comparison, the U.S. prime interest rate was 3.25% in January 2021.

 Small businesses involved in imports/exports or other international operations may deal with the LIBOR interest rate.
 This is the overnight interest rate for the London Eurodollar market for loans.
 It generally moves right along with the prime rate, although historically it has been slightly lower and more volatile than the U.S. prime rate.